 A glass walkway is a fantastic style choice for any commercial or residential application, used to connect buildings, on bridges or even just integrated as part of an internal walkway for things like catwalks.
 As with any kind of suspended glass floor, privacy is an issue, however, with switchable technology providing a privacy solution for this application, we are granted a useful way to use glass as part of a walkway without compromising.
 As with switchable stairs, the possible creative uses of facilitating automation offers an amazing chance to not only be practical, but also impressive.
 Controlling the walkway to switch the state of certain panels as someone walks across creates a striking journey along the walkway, sure to see your investment is noticed.

-If you would like further information, a pricing quote, or to discuss ideas for using our switchable glass and film products, please visit our contact page or call us on +44 (0)1226 351 759.
+If you would like further information, a pricing quote, or to discuss ideas for using our switchable smart glass and smart film products, please get in touch using the form below, or call us on +44 (0)1226 351 759.